Prospective students may apply for admission:

 - International applicants only: official English language proficiency verification

-Please note: The GRE General Exam is no longer required for admission to the Biomedical Science PhD program as of Fall 2022 admissions.
+Please note: The GRE General Exam is no longer required NOR considered for admission to the Biomedical Science PhD program.

 We value diversity and actively encourage applications from women and underrepresented minorities.